 - a blood test to check your cholesterol levels

-- cardiac angiogram, which requires an injection of radioactive dye that can be seen on X-rays to create a picture of the arteries in your heart
+- cardiac angiogram, which requires an injection of a radioactive dye that can be seen on X-rays to create a picture of the arteries in your heart

 - cholesterol-lowering medications, including statins and fibric acid derivatives